1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 ## OctoPrint, Mainsail or Fluidd?

 **OctoPrint** is mentioned and referred to at the Klipper page, so you can use it just fine.
-Especially when you want to use the TimeLapse plugin there isn't really an alternative to OctoPrint.
+You'd need to SSH to the host (e.g. the RPi) though to upload edited files like the `printer.cfg` - if there isn't a plugin for that (I don't know actually) which allows you to do so within the interface of OctoPrint.

 However, I personally prefer to use **Mainsail** with Klipper as it gives you more tools made for Klipper.
 Just to mention a few here: you can edit the `printer.cfg` and every other file just directly within Mainsail and don't have to SSH to the Raspberry Pi.
 You already have a heightmap function included which allows you to create and display the meshview after executing an ABL.
 There's also a G-Code viewer already built in and you have the possibilty to create custom macros for e.g. executing backups and activate them with one click - and much more.
 Due to the fact that I personally use Mainsail, I'll always refer to it when it comes down to describe or show certain things.